Rinoahu/POEM_py3k/README.md

 -a: Assembly mode.
 For preassembled files use n or N, for reads (single end or interleaved paired ends) us y or Y

 -p: Gene prediction method.
-For Prokka use pka or prokka, for metagenemark (if installed) use gmk or genemark
+For Prodigal use pro or prodigal, for metagenemark (if installed) use gmk or genemark. to generate genbank files with prokka use pka or prokka

 -l: Read length: If assembly mode is on, the IDBA_UD will default to short read mode, which can also be specified by using n. for long reads (>600bp) use y